 A. E. Housman

 Alfred Edward Housman (1859 –1936), was an English classical scholar and poet, whose verse exerted a strong influence on later poets.

-He become an atheist while still a teenager, just after his mother’s death of breast cancer: during her long illness, he had prayed a lot for her recovery, but to no avail.
+He became an atheist while still a teenager, just after his mother’s death of breast cancer: during her long illness, he had prayed a lot for her recovery, but to no avail.

 Although Housman left the church, he remained emotionally attached to that past when he was a believer, and this hymn shows the unbeliever longing to believe, if given good reason to.

 These verses speak of doubt (“if”), addressing Jesus directly.
 If a human Jesus is on the cross , unaware of the sectarian animosities He unwittingly fanned, then He may rest in peace.